Contributions caps and taxation of contributions

 Examples of how 'bring-forward rule' can be used

-The following table shows various ways that a client could make use of the 'bring-forward rule' without breaching their non-concessional cap.
+The following table shows various ways that a member could make use of the 'bring-forward rule' without breaching their non-concessional cap.
 The examples below assume the client is under the age of 65 and has a total superannuation balance of less than $1.4 million at 30 June in each financial year.

 |Non-concessional cap||Scenario 1||Scenario 2||Scenario 3||Scenario 4|